vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Urine quantity and pattern

+#### General facts

+Urine production in general is expected to be about 800 mL to 2,200 mL per day.

+Urine output from kidneys is stored in the bladder; voiding from the bladder (aka micturition or, colloquially, urination) happens at select intervals; the rest of the time, the bladder is building up urine.
+Voiding tends to not be totally complete; residual volumes of about 10 to 30 mL are common.
+The urge to urinate tends to get strong around 150-200 mL, though it's often possible to urinate at levels of around 100 mL.

+Urine production goes up in colder climates; this phenomenon is called cold diuresis.
+In the language of [Overview of kidney funnel](#overview-of-kidney-funnel), the cold diuresis mechanism operates at the RBF stage (the first stage of the funnel) and the urine output stage (the last stage of the funnel):

+* RBF stage: Cold-induced peripheral vasoconstriction reduces peripheral blood flow, redistributing blood flow to central organs in cluding the kidney, so it increases renal blood flow.
+This effect might be most acute during night-time temperature drops.

+* Urine output stage: Lower levels of water loss through sweat result in the body's regulatory mechanisms detecting low osmolality, so it know that it needs to get rid of more water, leading to more ADH suppression.
+This is a more holistic effect not tied to the temperature at a specific point in time but more to the overall rate of water loss through sweat over the course of the day.

+The urine output stage dominates the overall pattern, but specific spikes in urine output rate after sudden temperature drops are likely explained by the RBF stage.

+#### My pattern

 My urine is generally yellow in color (as also confirmed in both the urinalyses that have been done).
 I've noticed a neon-green color as a result of taking a B complex supplement, for a few hours after taking